vinhngx/tftrt-examples/README.md

-# Practical examples and workflows for Tensorflow-TensorRT
+# Practical examples for Tensorflow-TensorRT

 This repository contain several practical examples, tutorials and workflows for Tensorflow-TensorRT.